ankita2002/College-Python-codes/README.md

 <h3> Prime Numbers (Odd nos) </h3>
 Accept two numbers a&b (a<b) from user and write Python Program to Print all Prime Numbers between the two numbers <br>
-<h4>Note:- </h4> Please note by mistakenly I've written prime no as odd no
+<h4>Note:- </h4> Please note by mistakenly I've written prime no as odd no.
 Don't mind Please ;-P

 <h3> Experiment 2 - Positive or Negative and Even or Odd </h3>